prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       // case coin was partially spent and wallet got restored from backup)
       amount: Amount;

-      // Time by which the exchange received the /payback request.
+      // Time by which the exchange received the /recoup request.
       timestamp: Timestamp;

-      // the EdDSA signature of `TALER_PaybackConfirmationPS` (refreshed false)
+      // the EdDSA signature of `TALER_RecoupConfirmationPS` (refreshed false)
-      // or `TALER_PaybackRefreshConfirmationPS` (refreshed true) using a current
+      // or `TALER_RecoupRefreshConfirmationPS` (refreshed true) using a current
       // `signing key of the exchange <sign-key-priv>` affirming the successful
-      // payback request, and that the exchange promises to transfer the funds
+      // recoup request, and that the exchange promises to transfer the funds
       // by the date specified (this allows the exchange delaying the transfer
-      // a bit to aggregate additional payback requests into a larger one).
+      // a bit to aggregate additional recoup requests into a larger one).
       exchange_sig: EddsaSignature;

       // Public EdDSA key of the exchange that was used to generate the signature.